jveilleux/FarmFreshWeb/advanced-features.md

 # Advanced Features

-The [producer](/producer-set-up-guide.md) and [hub](/hubs-set-up-guide.md) set-up guides will walk you through the Open Food Network’s basic features for enterprise users.
-Once you have familiarised yourself with these basic functionalities you can explore some of the more advanced features here.
+The [producer](/producer-set-up-guide.md) and [hub](/hubs-set-up-guide.md) set-up guides will walk you through the Farm Fresh Web’s basic features for enterprise users.
+Once you have familiarized yourself with these basic functionalities you can explore some of the more advanced features here.

 ### Your Profile

-* Make producer profiles searchable by product category in the OFN directories.
+* Make producer profiles searchable by product category in the FFW directories.
   [Read more](/making-a-producer-profile-searchable-by-product-category.md)
 * Transferring ownership of a profile from one user to another.
   [Read more](/transferring-ownership-of-a-profile.md)